NDecision/Banzai/README.md

 ##Basic Concept
-Flows are composed from nodes, of which there are a few types explained below.
+Flows are composed from nodes of which there are a few types explained below.
 Nodes are [composed into simple or complex flows](#building-flows) and then
 [executed on the flow subject](#running-nodes).
 All flows accept a Subject Type (T).
 This the type of the subject that is acted upon by the flow.
-All methods that are either overridden or provided via a function accept an ExecutionContext.
+All Node methods that are either overridden or provided via a function accept an [ExecutionContext](#executioncontext).
 All node executions return a [NodeResult](#noderesult).

+    //Create a pipeline node
+    var pipelineNode = new PipelineNode<TestObjectA>();

+    //Add a couple of child nodes to the pipeline that do things pipelineNode.AddChild(new SimpleTestNodeA1());
+    pipelineNode.AddChild(new SimpleTestNodeA2());

+    //Create the subject and execute the pipeline on it. var subject = new TestObjectA();
+    NodeResult<TestObjectA> result = await pipelineNode.ExecuteAsync(subject);

 ###Basic Nodes
 These are the nodes that contain functionality that runs against the subject of the pipeline.
 Basically, this is where most of your code goes.